Business resilience Retuning your business

 Advance Pricing Agreements (APAs), dispute avoidance and resolution

-- SA does have a mutual agreement procedure (MAP) options available to taxpayers.
+- SA does have mutual agreement procedure (MAP) options available to taxpayers.
 Guidance in this regard can be found in SARS’ Guide on Mutual Agreement Procedures (Issue 3).

 SARS and taxpayer behaviour